Detect Frequent Graph Recompilations

 By

-The Habana bridge provides the functionality to compile a Intel® Gaudi® software graph and launch the resulting recipe in an asynchronous method.
-The recipes are cached by the Habana bridge to avoid recompilation of the same graph.
-This caching is done at an eager op level as well as at a JIT graph level.
-During training, the graph compilation is only required for the initial iteration; thereafter the same compiled recipe is rerun every iteration (with new inputs) unless there is a change in the operations being run.
+The Intel® Gaudi® software and PyTorch* bridge identify the subset of the framework’s computation graph that can be accelerated by Intel® Gaudi® technology.
+This bridge provides the functionality to compile an Intel® Gaudi® software graph and launch the resulting recipe in an asynchronous method.
+The bridge caches recipes to avoid recompilation of the same graph.
+This caching is done at an eager operation level as well as at a just-in-time (JIT) graph level.
+During training, the graph compilation is only required for the initial iteration; afterward, the same compiled recipe reruns for every iteration (with new inputs) unless there is a change in the operations being run.

 Prepare the Model